 Inventories - Inventories and long-lived assets held for sale are recorded at the lower of cost or fair value less direct costs to sell.
 Fair value is defined as the amount at which an asset could be bought or sold in a current transaction between willing parties, that is, other than in a forced or liquidation sale.
 Construction costs are accumulated during the period of construction and charged to cost of sales under specific identification methods.
 Land, land development, and common facility costs are allocated based on buildable acres to product types within each community then charged to cost of sales equally based upon the number of homes to be constructed in each product type.
 For inventories of communities under development, a loss is recorded when events and circumstances indicate impairment and the undiscounted future cash flows generated are less than the related carrying amounts.
 The impairment loss is the difference between the book value of the individual community and the discounted future cash flows generated from expected revenue of the community, less the associated costs to complete and direct costs to sell.
+For land held for sale, a loss is recorded if the fair value less cost to sell is below the carrying amount.
+The loss is the difference between the carrying amount and the fair value less cost to sell.

 Insurance Deductible Reserves - For homes delivered in fiscal 2007 and 2006, our deductible is \$20 million per occurrence with an aggregate \$20 million for premise liability claims and an aggregate \$21.5 million for construction defect claims under our general liability insurance.
-Our worker's compensation insurance deductible is \$1 million per occurrence in fiscal 2007 and fiscal 2006.
+Our worker's compensation insurance deductible is \$0.5 million in fiscal 2007 and \$1 million per occurrence in fiscal 2006.
 Reserves have been established based upon actuarial analysis of estimated losses for fiscal 2007 and fiscal 2006.
 We engage a third party actuary that uses our historical warranty data to estimate our unpaid claims, claim adjustment expenses and incurred but not reported claims reserves for the risks that we are assuming under the general liability and workers compensation programs.
 The estimates include provisions for inflation, claims handling and legal fees.
-No significant premise liability claims have arisen.